FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 By setting this property you can tell the library the field role mapping without waiting for a response from FactFinder.
 Here you can override the field roles defined in FactFinder.

-Usually, it is not necessary to set this value.
 If unset, the first response with field roles from FactFinder will set it.

+While most scenarios don't require this value to be set, it is still advisable to always do so to avoid unexpectedly encountering situations that do require this value.

-You need to set it when you want to issue requests that rely on the field roles, but you don't want to first invoke a search request.
+You do need to set it when you want to issue requests that rely on the field roles, but you don't want to first invoke a search request.
 This is typically limited to checkout-tracking requests.